pradeephubgit/appsignal-docs/source/appsignal/contributing.html.md

 issues](#security-issues) section.

-When submitting a bug fix please create a Pull Request on the project's GitHub page please submit the change against the `master` branch.
+When submitting a bug fix please create a Pull Request on the project's GitHub page please submit the change against the `main` branch.

 ## Feature requests